Get started

 ares comb asig, krvt, ilpt

-asig will be an audio signal, while krvt sets the reverberation time in seconds. ilpt sets the loop time of each echo.
+asig will be our audio input signal, while krvt sets the reverberation time in seconds. ilpt sets the loop time of each echo.
 Note that the loop time should always be less than the reverberation time, otherwise you will not hear any effect.
 In the next code example a simple stereo echo effect is created by setting up two comb filters with different loop times and sending them to the left and right output channels.

 <CsoundSynthesizer>